kenneth-tucker/workflow/README.md

 ### Trace File

-A trace JSON file is output such that a run of an experiment can be recorded and reproduced.
+A JSON trace file is output such that a run of an experiment can be recorded and reproduced.
 This records all steps performed by Workflow as well as state changes and decisions.
 The file is intended to be read/written by the utility while still being understandable by a human.
+Data is streamed to the file while the experiment is running, so it can be watched with the "tail -f" command on Linux or by consumed by visualization tools.

 ## Data

 Workflow's ExperimentManager maintains experiment state in a data dictionary with name-value pairs.
-Any type of data can be saved, but common types should be defined as classes in the data/ directory.
-It uses dot notation to represent nested data, which is recommended for saving state that is specific to a particular step of the experiment, or should be stored on consecutive runs of the same step (e.g. step_1.my_data).
-A missing data is represented by None so that should be checked for, along with the type, as needed by the implementation of the experiment parts.
+Any type of data can be saved, but consider putting commonly used types in the data_types/ directory.
+Also, make sure the data is serializable to JSON if you want it to be recorded correctly in the trace file.
+Data is global for the whole experiment but consider using dot and underscore notations to represent nested and internal data, respectively (e.g. my_part._my_state).
+A missing data is represented by None so that should be checked for, along with the type, as needed.
 It is important to use the API for reading inputs and writing outputs so as to maintain a coherent state and record all data changes to the trace file.
+Do NOT try to bypass these unless you like dealing with buggy and brittle experiments.

 ## Experiment Parts